 Let’s address the legal implications first.
 We are not lawyers nor do we pretend to have any special insights into law or the constitution, but some common sense conclusions are inescapable.

 The first conclusion is that the law passed by the Democratic party-dominated Congress of 2010 and President Obama establishes a precedent for the taxation of any activity – or inactivity – that future legislators and Presidents deem to be undesirable.
-Although much has been made of the Supreme Court striking down the power of Congress to penalize the non-purchase of health insurance by use of its ability to regulate Commerce, it seems to us that this is a distinction without a difference.
+Although much has been made of the Supreme Court striking down the power of Congress to penalize the non-purchase of health insurance through health insurance marketplaces and similar avenues by use of its ability to regulate Commerce, it seems to us that this is a distinction without a difference.
 As written, the Affordable Care Act law says that the Federal government will impose a penalty on anyone who is uninsured.
 Now the law has been interpreted by the Supreme Court to impose a tax on anyone who is uninsured.
 If you’re in the class of individuals affected it’s pretty difficult to discern how one is any better or worse than the other.

 Given this turn of events it certainly seems as if there is absolutely nothing that Congress cannot choose to tax or not tax in order to reward or punish anyone it pleases.
 It is now clearly within the power of Congress to support the government’s and union’s ownership of General Motors (as well as to support “green” business initiatives) by offering to tax anyone who fails to purchase a Chevy Volt.
 Slovenly and unsightly couch potatoes can be taxed for failing to purchase and regularly view the entire series of “Brazil Butt Lift” DVDs.
 The housing industry would clearly be stimulated (and thereby improve the unemployment rates nationally), by imposing a tax on anyone who does not own a home.
 The possibilities for social and economic engineering are unlimited.
 No longer does the government need to fund economic activity that it deems desirable – it can simply tax any social or economic behavior that it finds undesirable.
 Anyone who might doubt that this sort of thing would actually happen need only look to California for examples of publicly mandated investment.
 Recently the California Energy Commission mandated new standards for housing construction starting in 2014: